joaosvictor/cs2/README.md

 * image module -- https://pillow.readthedocs.io/en/stable/reference/Image.html

 ### Work to be done:
- * improve the CS2
- * Compress all the images into numpy matrix
  * After all create the jpg -> png
  * Add a couple of images
- * Create a README with the images